thorimur/queueboard-core/docs/Workflow ordering and design.md

 # Workflow design

-This file aims to document why the workflows for this project are designed the way they are.
+This file aims to document why the Github workflows for this project are designed the way they are.
 This is incomplete, to be completed!

 **Initial choice and history** TODO write! some things to cover